tskit-dev/tutorials/what_is.md

-A major benefit of "tree sequence thinking" is the close relationship between the tree sequence and the underlying biological processes that produced the genomes in the first place.
-For example, each branch point in one of the trees above represents a most recent common ancestor (MRCA), in other words a genome which existed at a specific time in the past.
+A major benefit of "tree sequence thinking" is the close relationship between the tree sequence and the underlying biological processes that produced the genetic sequences in the first place.
+For example, each branch point in one of the trees above can be imagined as a genome which existed at a specific time in the past, and which is a "most recent common ancestor" (MRCA) of the descendant genomes at that position on the chromosome

 ```{todo}
 The tree sequence format gives us access to those ancestral genomes: insert diagram of